mathiasertl/django-xmpp-account/doc/backends.rst

 Backends
 --------

-The :ref:`setting-XMPP_BACKENDS` setting configures the backend that your site uses.
+The :ref:`settings-XMPP_BACKENDS` setting configures the backend that your site uses.
 The backend is used to communicate with your Jabber server(s) and register accounts and so on.
 Various backends are availabe, if you want to implement your own backend please see :ref:`custom-backends` below.